tnarik/env-machine_learning/README.md

 # About this environment

-This environment includes **Pandas** and such to support the Python based machine learning courses.
+This environment includes **Pandas**, **Numpy** and other Open Source Machine Learning/Data Science libraries, to support the Python based machine learning courses and projects.

-## The course
+## Courses and projects

-Course notebooks, code and documentation are to tracked in their own repository.
-To simplify reusability (and because of the way `Direnv` works, which doesn't sit well with Dropbox and sharing the environment across multiple computers with different versions of macOS), the environment is not shared (it is synchronized via GIT), while the course can be if so wanted..
+Course notebooks, code and documentation are to be tracked in their own repository.
+To simplify reusability (and because of the way `Direnv` works, which doesn't sit well with Dropbox and sharing the environment across multiple computers with different versions of macOS), the environment is not shared (it is synchronized via GIT), while the course can be if so wanted.

-The course folder is linked as `course`.
-This is a recommendation, obviously, and you can do as you please.
+The course and project folders are linked as `course`, `kaggle_quora`, etc...
+This is a recommendation, obviously, and you can choose to integrate this environment and your projects as you wish.

 ## Direnv